daos-stack/daos/docs/admin/fabrics.md

   - UCX_IB_FORK_INIT=n
 ```

-Depending on the size of the fabric, other settings like the CaRT timeout
+Depending on the size of the fabric, other settings, such as the CaRT timeout,
 (set with `crt_timeout:` in the global section of the `daos_server.yml` file)
 and/or the SWIM timeout settings (set as `SWIM_*` environment variables
 within the `env_vars:` section of both engines) may also need to be adjusted.
-But these settings depend on the cluster size and fabric details,
+These settings depend on the cluster size and fabric details,
 and there is no general recommendation to deviate from the defaults.

 ### NVIDIA InfiniBand with DOCA-OFED and UCX